icarus-sullivan/redux-config/documentation/actions.md

 [Home](https://github.com/icarus-sullivan/redux-config/blob/master/README.md)

-# createActions
+# actions(config | config[]) => Function
 Configuration for actions can be done in multiple ways to make edge cases easier to handle.
+Note these actions are curried and will need to be passed a dispatch method.

-Options:
+### config:
 | key| value | required | default |
 |--|--|--|--|
 | type | string | yes | - |